 Summer’s here and the beach is calling!
 When I was growing up, my neighbors would load their kids and friends into an old station wagon, grab some bags of chips and head to the beach.
 I loved going on their beach trips.
 It was fun, teenage fun.
 Climbing on rocky jetties, discovering stingrays and horseshoe crabs, and coming home crispy fried and tired.
 Those were the best memories ever.
-After years of living on an island and one too many beach-burn experiences, those sunburns don’t feel so hot, and being the parent has kinda flipped the tables, but I still love our beach days, and with a little planning, they can be your best memories ever as well (without the crispy-fried skin!).
-Here are 10 tips to help you plan the best family beach day ever.
+But after years of living on an island and one too many beach-burn experiences, those sunburns don’t feel so hot, and being the parent has kinda flipped the tables, but I still love our beach days, and with a little planning, they can be your best memories ever (without the crispy-fried skin!).
+Check out these 10 tips to help you plan the best family beach day ever.

 10 Ways to Have the Best Family Beach Day Ever